The Invisible Life of Addie LaRue

 Setting: 5/5

 The story begins in the small, French village of Villon-sur-Sarthe in the early 18th century.
-We follow Addie as she moves across Europe, watching the world evolve around her as she remains relatively the same.
+We follow Addie as she moves across Europe while the world continues to evolve around her.
 Addie experiences the French Revolution and both World Wars, but the narrative treats these more as memories, so they feel like glimpses rather than events happening in real time.

 In the contemporary timeline, the populated and fast-moving city of New York serves as a representation of Addie’s loneliness.
 At this point, she’s lived in NYC for several years and, with plenty of time to pass, knows many of its secret corners and hidden gems.
 The city is crowded but isolating; she’s surrounded by millions of people who will never remember her and, thus, she becomes both everywhere and nowhere at once.